philwhiles/frettler/README.md

 ## TODO
 - Add some Javadoc, for my own sanity if no one elses
+- Arpeggios
+- Modes
-- Extend the types of scales it understands
+- Extend the types of scales it understands?
-- Write the VERTICAL SCALE view and expose it through the CLI
 - Verify the VERTICAL CHORD fingering output for the more esoteric chords!
 - Actually learn guitar!